Valentine-Mario/schema_types_generator/README.md

 ### Note
 * It currently only works with Mongo DB
 * For fields that ref another collection, use appropriate naming convention eg to ref user collection via the user id, use the name `user_id`.
 This would make the lib link the types properly.
+* Be sure to seed DB with at least one data before using.
+As fields that are null would be given a null type